Virginia Court Records

 York County Criminal Records

-York County criminal records contain information about instances where an individual has been subject to criminal justice processes, including arrests, convictions, and warrants, in the county.
+York County criminal records contain information about instances where an individual has been subject to criminal justice processes, including York county arrests, convictions, and warrants, in the county.
 Government agencies that oversee criminal justice processes, such as law enforcement agencies and courts, are generally responsible for generating and maintaining criminal records.
 Hence, York County criminal records are available through these agencies.

 For instance, interested persons can find York County arrest records and active warrants through the county Sheriff’s Office.
 Fortunately, the Sheriff’s Office offers online resources interested persons can use to access these records.
 However, these resources only provide information about recent records.
 For older records, individuals can contact the York County Sheriff's Office in person or by phone at: